 Back in July I noticed some parchmarks at Stonehenge which were the first indications that there are stoneholes for the missing stones 17 and 18 and also showed the stoneholes for stones 19 and 20 - see this post for more details.

-I bought a postcard today which dates from the early 1960s which also shows these parchmarks, I think they have often shown up and they were never recognized for what they are.
+I bought a postcard today which dates from 1959 which also shows these parchmarks, I think they have often shown up and they were never recognized for what they are.
 Last year they had been there for some time before the penny dropped with me.

 The MAGIC website provides authoritative geographic information about the natural environment from across government.
 The information covers rural, urban, coastal and marine environments across Great Britain.
 It is presented in an interactive map which can be explored using various mapping tools that are included.